jacobzouzou/es6/readme.md

 It declares  block scope with : let.
 It uses Object.freeze() to freeze object

-# ECMA Script 2015 : es6 overview
+# ECMA Script 2015 (es6 overview)
 ## Some examples
 - "const" like "let" : have block scope.
 - "this" in arrow function inherit from execution context : arrow function is not suited as object methods and event callback (handler).

 ## Interpolation